wp-plugins/bulletproof-security/readme.txt

  for new fixes that are not yet included in the most current version of BPS.
 Typically a simple .htaccess skip rule is all that is required to fix any plugin issues.

+= What is the difference between BulletProof Security free and BulletProof Security Pro? =

+BulletProof Security free provides .htaccess protection against browser based hacking attempts: XSS, RFI, CSRF, Base64, Code Injection and SQL Injection hacking attempts.
+It is recommended that you additionally add a secure custom php.ini, log PHP errors, lock ALL WordPress Mission Critical files and add HTTP error logging for your website.
+BulletProof Security Pro contains the same secure .htaccess files as the free version and includes secure custom php.ini files, logs PHP errors, locks ALL WordPress Mission Critical files on the fly and has built-in HTTP error logging to log 400, 403 and 404 errors that occur on your website.

 = Is BulletProof Security automatically setup already? =

-Yes and No. You must be using WordPress Permalinks for BPS to work correctly (every WordPress site should be anyway).
-If you are not using Permalinks then you will get a warning message the Permalinks need to be enabled when you access the BulletProof Security Options page.
-BulletProof Security includes AutoMagic .htaccess file creation so that only one click is required to automatically create your .htaccess security files.
+Yes and No. You must be using a WordPress Custom Permalink structure for BPS to work correctly (every WordPress site should be anyway).
+ If you are not using a custom Permalink structure then you will get a warning message that Permalinks need to be enabled when you access the BulletProof Security Options page.
+BulletProof Security includes AutoMagic Master .htaccess file creation so that only one click is required to automatically create your Master .htaccess security files for your website, which you then Activate - BulletProof Mode.
 BulletProof Security also offers full manual control of editing the .htaccess files using the built-in File Editor.
-BulletProof Security is designed with everyone in mind: regular folks, Designers, Developers and
-Coders.
-BulletProof Security is designed to work automatically for the most common WordPress installation, which is WordPress installed in the root website folder so there is no need to use the AutoMagic .htaccess file create buttons.
-BulletProof Security will automatically create the correct .htaccess files for your website so if you're not sure what you have then use the AutoMagic create buttons.
-If your WordPress installation was in a subfolder then clicking the AutoMagic .htaccess file create buttons is essential or if you prefer to do everything manually then you would edit your .htaccess using the built-in File Editor instead of using Automagic to automatically create your .htaccess files.
+BulletProof Security is designed with everyone in mind: regular folks, Designers, Developers and Coders.
+BulletProof Security is designed to work with every type of WordPress installation: Single websites, subfolder websites, subdomain websites, "Giving WordPress its Own Directory" websites, Network / MU subdirectory websites and Network / MU subdomain websites.
+BulletProof Security will automatically create the correct Master .htaccess files for your website when you use AutoMagic so if you're not sure what you have then use the AutoMagic create buttons.
+If you prefer to do everything manually then you would edit your .htaccess using the built-in File Editor instead of using Automagic to automatically create your .htaccess files.
 When in doubt just use AutoMagic and BPS will automatically add all the correct .htaccess information for you specific website.
-You can edit your .htaccess files at any time using the built-in file editor so you might just want to use AutoMagic to save time and then do any additional edits to the  .htaccess files using the built-in .htaccess file editor.
+You can edit your .htaccess files and add additional .htaccess code at any time using the built-in file editor.

 = Can I add my own .htaccess code to the BulletProof Security .htaccess files? =

 Yes.
 Of course.
-The secure.htaccess and wpadmin-secure.htaccess BulletProof files contain .htaccess code that protects your website against XSS, CSRF, Base64_encode and SQL Injection.
+The secure.htaccess and wpadmin-secure.htaccess BulletProof files contain .htaccess code that protects your website against XSS, RFI, CSRF, Base64_encode, Code Injection and SQL Injection.
- Add any additional .htaccess code to the Master .htaccess files to either add additional website security protection or do many other things.
-You can do a lot of really neat stuff with .htaccess files besides just adding website security protection.
+ Add any additional security filters or other .htaccess code to your Master .htaccess files or your currently active .htaccess files using the built-in File Editor.
+Within the BulletProof Security .htaccess files you will see additional options that you can choose as well. .htaccess files can do many other things besides just providing website security protection.

 = Does the BulletProof Security Plugin create or write the .htaccess files? =

 Yes.
-BulletProof Security has full AutoMagic capability and still offers full manual control of editing the .htaccess files using the built-in file editor.
-The BPS master .htaccess files have already been created for you.
-When you use the AutoMagic .htaccess file creation feature the .htaccess files are written for your specific website with the correct RewriteRule and RewriteBase automatically added to your .htaccess files.
+BulletProof Security has full AutoMagic capability and still offers full manual control of editing both the BPS Master .htaccess files and your currently active .htaccess files using the built-in File Editor.
+The BPS Master .htaccess files have already been created for you.
+When you use the AutoMagic .htaccess file creation buttons the .htaccess files are written / created for your specific website with the correct RewriteRule and RewriteBase automatically added to your .htaccess files.
 You can add additional code to the master .htaccess files, edit the .htaccess files or create completely new .htaccess master files from within the WordPress Dashboard using the built-in BPS File Editor - no FTP required - no Web Host Control Panel required.
- BPS could also just be used simply as an online .htaccess file manager.
+ BPS could also just be used simply as an online .htaccess file editor and manager.
 BulletProof Security is designed to be a real time online .htaccess file editor that each website owner has complete manual control over instead of just an "auto-writing" approach.
-AutoMagic is great, but having both AutoMagic and full manual editing control makes BulletProof Security a great tool that offers the best website security protection that you can add to your WordPress website in my opinion.
+AutoMagic is great, but having both AutoMagic and full manual editing control makes BulletProof Security a versatile tool that offers a range of website security management options.

+= Does BulletProof Security Work on Windows IIS Hosting? =

+Yes and No. .htaccess files are only used on Linux based hosting.
+You can install BulletProof Security if you have a Windows IIS hosted website to use the additional features in BPS, but you cannot Activate BulletProof Modes.
+At some point in the future
+additional coding will be added for Windows IIS websites.

+= Is BulletProof Security Network / MU / Multisite Compatible? =

+Yes.
+BulletProof Security contains AutoMagic buttons for Network /  MU / Multisite websites.
+Both sub-directory and sub-domain Master .htaccess code is written / created for your specific Network / MU site.
+BulletProof Modes should only be Activated on the Primary site.
+All sub sites are virtual and there is no need to Activate BulletProof Modes on sub sites.
+This will actually screw up your Primary site.
+BPS allows only Super Admins to see the BPS menus in sub sites.

+= Is BulletProof Security Compatible with subdomain websites and subdirectory websites? =

+Yes.
+BulletProof Security works on all types of WordPress installations including "Giving WordPress Its Own Directory".

 == Screenshots ==